DeannaCarina/HarryPotterQuiz/README.md

     <li><em>A fully responsive website that works on a range of screen sizes and devices</em> - The majority of users that visit the Harry Potter quiz will most likely be visiting on a mobile device, therefore I have ensured that the quiz works and is displayed correctly on all screen sizes down to a width of 140px which means the quiz will be playable on most smart watches.
 By catering for screen sizes down to this size, I am ensuring the website is inclusive no matter the device the user has.
 This feature meets aims 2 and 6 identified in the Strategy section of UX</li>
     <li><em>A range of questions from all Harry Potter books that would not usually feature in the standard Harry Potter quizes found online</em> - In order to implement this feature I have had to (and I am still having to at 2 weeks from submission) read all of the Harry Potter books from cover to cover and pick out the facts that most readers might skim over and the facts that aren't touched upon in the films.
 I am usually quite a quick reader, however when I am trying to find obsure facts I have found I need to be a lot more scruninising of the words I am reading and therefore take my time a bit more.
 On average, one set of book questions (20 in total) have taken be 2-4 days to generate depending on the size of the book.
 For the seven books if each one is taking me 3 days to read and generate answers from - thats three weeks worth of time just taken to make the questions and answers.
 I am currently (on 29th July) exactly two weeks from submission and still need to generate questions and answers for two more books.
 Although it has taken a lot of time to implement this feature, I have found it exceptionally rewarding and the individuals that have tested the website have all been very impressed at the standard of the questions.
 This feature meets aims 2, 4, 5 and 6 identified in the Strategy section of UX</li>
     <li><em>For each question, a range of answers that would all make sense to the user (nothing obscure)</em> - I have found on multiple occasions when carrying out online quizzes that the correct answer to the question is obvious.
 There are usually four potential answers, two of which are completely obscure, one is a 'red herring' and the other is the correct answer.
 I have tried to steer away from this method and have given four potential answers that all sound correct.
 For the audience that I am targeting I feel that this style of potential answers will be more rewarding as it makes the quiz harder.
 For some of the potential answers I have had to do some research such as learning some latin phrases, and using Harry Potter websites to learn about other characters and events that have happened in the 'Potterverse' that could be another potential answer.
 This feature meets aims 2, 4, 5 and 6 identified in the Strategy section of UX</li>
-    <li><em>A space for external companies to advertise on the main page of the website for potential income</em> - This will allow companies that are affiliated with the Harry Potter franchise to have an advertising space and generate a potential income from the website.
+    <li><em>A way for users to view step-by-step instructions for the web-quiz</em> - This will allow the users to identify the best way to interact with the website and the steps they will need to take to gain their scores.
 This feature meets aim 1 identified in the Strategy section of UX</li>
 </ul>

 ### Features left to implement
 Due to time constraints and limitations of coding knowledge I have chosen not to try and implement the following features to the website at this time, however they have the potential to become features in the future:
 <ul>
-    <li><em>A score table on the main page for users to see their score from each quiz on the same page</em> - </li>
+    <li><em>A score table on the main page for users to see their score from each quiz on the same page</em> - at this current stage in my learning I feel that trying to incorporate this feature is beyond my skill set.
+I would need to learn about sessions and analytics, which for the moment are beyond my comfort zone.</li>
-    <li><em>A one-page site with all quizes on the same HTML page with changes made entirely via JavaScript</em> - </li>
+    <li><em>A one-page site with all quizes on the same HTML page with changes made entirely via JavaScript</em> - Throughout the design and implementation of the web-quiz I have found JavaScript a very difficult language to work with, and as such I have tried to make the website as simple as possible - this has meant that I have not followed 'dry' principles however given how much I have struggled with this project, I feel that trying to implement this particular feature would have been way beyond my comfort zone.</li>
-    <li><em>A way for users to input their name/nickname for personalised alerts</em> - </li>
+    <li><em>A way for users to input their name/nickname for personalised alerts</em> - This feature (I think) would have been fairly easy to implement, however I feel that it wouldn't have added much to the game itself.
+Almost every quiz I have carried out online never ask for the users name, so I don't feel that the Harry Potter quiz would be at a disadvantage by not having this feature.</li>
-    <li><em>A leaderboard showing the users name/nicknames (only shows their first attempt)</em> - </li>
+    <li><em>A leaderboard showing the users name/nicknames (only shows their first attempt)</em> - I feel this feature is beyond my current coding knowledge as I would probably need to use databases?
+I wouldn't know where to start.</li>
 </ul>
 <a href="#Contents">Back to the top.</a>